appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 e.
 Namespace Prefix: Prefix could be added for this attribute while working with namespaces.
 f.
 Attribute Scope: Select the Scope - Organization Level or ProcessFlow Level.
-This is a mandatory field select as per your business requirement.Attributes with scope `Organization` will be added at the Organization level whereas Attributes with scope `Local` will be added at the Process Flow level.
+This is a mandatory field select as per your business requirement.Attributes with scope `Organization` will be added at the Organization level whereas Attributes with scope `Local` will be added at the processflow level.
 g.
 Attribute Property: This section has 3 checkboxes - Primary, Required, Attribute.
 * Primary: For allotting this attribute as the Primary Key.
 * Required: For making this attribute mandatory for the mapping purpose.